rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 It is hidden from the eyes of all living and concealed from the birds of the air. ^2821

-Abaddon and Death say, We have heard a rumor of it with our ears. ^2822
+Abaddon and Death say, 'We have heard a rumor of it with our ears.' ^2822

 God understands the way to it, and he knows its place. ^2823